 Who We Are

-The Jewish Youth Climate Movement was founded by Hazon in 2019.
-We are dedicated to mitigating climate change by empowering teens, mobilizing our communities and taking action.
+We are dedicated to mitigating climate change by empowering teens, mobilizing our communities, and taking action.
 JYCM believes in using Jewish values as a motivation to create a more equitable and sustainable world for all.

 We are in a global climate crisis, and Jewish tradition compels us to respond.
 We aim to live as the midrash Kohelet Rabbah instructs us: “For if you corrupt it, there is no one to repair it for you,” (7:13:1).
 JYCM believes that our greater purpose is to be a resource for people of all ages and religions, spreading a multi-generational message to stand in the name of climate justice.
 Our young voices should not only be heard but recognized as having the power to make change.

-JYCM is run by a cohort of 25 middle and high school students who comprise the National Leadership Board.
+JYCM is run by a cohort of 33 middle and high school students who comprise the National Leadership Board.
 We live across the United States and primarily organize remotely.
-Three separate teams comprise the board.
+Five separate teams comprise the board.

 For those who are unable to join an institutional Kvutzah but still want to be a part of a JYCM community, join the Virtual Kvutzah!
 For more information, email firstname.lastname@example.org.